 Flows to sustainable active funds vs. ETFs remained positive in the first quarter of 2022

 Flows to active funds slightly outperform those to ETFs, respectively €17 billion versus €12 billion.
-This contrasts sharply with total flows where passive management clearly dominates and continues to raise €32 billion in a context of geopolitical crisis.
+This contrasts sharply with total flows where passive management clearly dominates and continues to raise €32 billion in a context of a geopolitical crisis.
 Active management, on the other hand, saw strong outflows at 52 billion euros.
 They are mainly due to massive outflows from fixed income funds of €44 billion.
 Active management was impacted by the consequences of the geopolitical crisis on the evolution of rates, spreads and inflation.

 Flows to active funds and equity and bond ETFs